Product Modeling Checklist

-Before you start, understand that the process is more involved for a customer coming from an offline-only business versus one migrating from one ecommerce platform to another.
+Before you start, understand that the process is more involved for a customer coming from an offline-only business versus one migrating from one commerce platform to another.
 In the case of offline businesses, the product modeling process must be approached very carefully.

 Use the following checklist as a high-level guide for modeling product data:

 - Evaluate your product catalog to determine high-level product categories and classifications of products.

 - Determine which categories will be used for the content navigation on your shop.

 - For each high-level category or classification, decide whether you need sub-categories.